ItsMeForLua/ItsMeForLua/README.md

   > For Inline::Lua, additional tests and CI/CD is necessary before making any core changes to the codebase.
 - [ ] I'm still working on `Inline::Lua2`, though it will go by a different name.
 It will be finished by at-most the end of September.
   > Do note that this newer version will technically not be a true direct embedding of lua into Perl.
 It's more of an endirect embedding, but a bit more preformative and is sandboxed out-of-box with optional configurations.
 The same methods used in Inline::Lua will be possible with "Inline::Lua2".

+#### TODO - Later
+- [ ] I will  create google forms for all my projects, and integrate them into automatic github issue reports.
+- [ ] I wll use github actions to automatically create issue reports for `cl-win32-types` and `cl-win32-errors` when the upstream API has changes.
+- [ ] I will fix the one non-critical warning from RCBOR's rust build-system for CRAN submission, as per CRAN's sys-admin recommendations.
+  > This can wait since it's non-critical